Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/07_killing_player.md

 Next, select the *MobDetector* node again, and in the *Inspector*, turn off its *Monitorable* property.
 This makes it so other physics nodes cannot detect the area.
 The complementary *Monitoring* property allows it to detect collisions.
-Then, remove the *Collision -> Layer* and set the mask to the "enemies" layer.
+Then, remove the *Collision -&gt; Layer* and set the mask to the "enemies" layer.

 ![](img/07.killing_player/04.mob_detector_properties.png)